Defining Big & Tall

 Next time you go into the gym do a workout wearing a weight vest.
 Think about how you feel while wearing that vest…how are double unders or pull-ups?
 How is running…even breathing?
 Now imagine if you were wearing a weight vest all the time.
 If you are carrying 15 or 20 pounds of fat this is essentially what you are doing.

-For a Fitness Competitor, the first step for a male over 10 percent body fat or a female over 17 percent body fat should be losing fat mass.
+For a CrossFit athlete, the first step for a male over 10 percent body fat or a female over 17 percent body fat should be losing fat mass.

 An important thing to pay attention to when manipulating your weight is how far out you are from competition.
 If you have an upcoming competition (within 2-3 months) you will want to make only minor adjustments to your weight.
 The further out from competition you are the bigger adjustment can be made.